Plastic Molding

 Rotational molding is often employed for manufacturing kayaks.
 The process allows for the production of large, seamless, and durable plastic shells.
 Rotomolded kayaks offer excellent impact resistance, buoyancy, and weight distribution, making them suitable for recreational and professional use in water sports.

 Thermoforming is a plastic molding process that uses heat to soften a plastic sheet, which is then shaped over a mold using vacuum or pressure.
-This technique is commonly used for producing packaging materials, disposable cups and trays, and automotive interior components.
+It is cost-effective for medium to large parts, offering fast production and design flexibility.
+However, it has lower precision and limited suitability for very complex or thick parts.

 Thermoforming is commonly used for producing disposable food containers made of plastic.
 The process allows for efficient and cost-effective production of containers with various shapes and sizes.
 Thermoformed containers offer good heat resistance, easy stackability, and excellent clarity, making them suitable for food packaging and takeout applications.